-Well it will be like from having met them and Skyped with them and then also we look at interview stuff that they do on chat shows and stuff and try and see inside the person to a degree because the other performances they've done in other movies aren't that helpful usually because they're for those other films.
-But when they've been in chat shows and stuff, they kind of can't really hide.
+Well, from having met them and Skyped with them and then also we look at interviews that they do on talk shows and try and see inside the person to a degree because the other performances they've done in other movies aren't that helpful usually because they're for those other films.
+But when they've been in talk shows and stuff, they can't really hide.

 Why did you set this in the 70s?
 I mean, other than the fact that they can't call for help with their cell phones…

 That was a big reason but the main part of it is that the story itself had been about the IRA buying guns in America.
 That was a late 70s story so the actual history of it kind of pushed it to that era.
 But I also really like period movies, and I think that period movies and sci-fi movies are kind of the same thing, which is to step outside of the contemporary moment, and you can say things in the past and in the future that you can't say now.
 Or you could say now but people would just be like 'ugh, that feels like a bit preachy' or 'it's too close to what's happening in this moment.'
 I've done three period movies in a row now and I think the next one we'll do will be a sci-fi.